 In accordance with the Off-Site Levy Bylaw, on or before December 31 of each calendar year, the City Engineer must prepare and submit to City Council an annual report on the off-site levies imposed and collected by the City in the previous year.
 The annual report also identifies:

 - Municipal infrastructure constructed during the previous calendar year.

 - Construction costs of such municipal infrastructure.

-- Amounts paid by the City from the off-site levy funds as construction costs for the municipal infrastructure and details as to whom the payment have been made by.
+- Amounts paid by the City from the off-site levy funds as construction costs for the municipal infrastructure and details as to by whom the payment has been made.